 AQAD Reimbursement Procedures - FAQ

 Faculty Periodic Multi-Year Review (PMYR)

-, Vice Provost for Graduate Education, oversees the PMYR process and answers policy questions.
+- Charlotte Mandell, Vice Provost for Undergraduate Education, oversees the PMYR process and answers policy questions.

 - Karen Morin coordinates the financial aspects of PMYR and can answer budgetary and procedural questions.